Climber-Pilot: A Non-Myopic Generative Recommendation Model Towards Better Instruction-Following: Method

 This mask is integrated into the self-attention mechanism alongside the standard causal mask $M_{\text{causal}}$, which forbids positions from attending to future tokens (i.e., $M_{\text{causal}}(i, j) = -\infty$ if $j > i$ and $0$ otherwise).
 Let $Q, K, V \in \mathbb{R}^{n \times d_k}$ denote the query, key, and value matrices linearly projected from the hidden states, where $d_k$ is the projection dimension.
 The final attention computation is formulated as:

 Note that employing $\tau_{n+1}$ in $M_{\text{temp}}$ does not introduce data leakage: this timestamp is solely used to mask out recent interactions, thereby simulating the information horizon available at inference time.
 No label-specific features beyond the temporal cutoff are exposed to the model.
+In addition, the time-aware mask is only used during training.
+At serving time, recent interactions are not yet logged due to consumption lag, so the same information gap arises naturally and no timestamp is needed.

 By strictly prohibiting information flow from temporally proximal tokens, TAMIP prevents the model from relying on short-term behavioral bursts or batch-induced artifacts.
 Instead, it compels the model to infer future intents based on historical context, thereby effectively alleviating inherent myopia and enhancing the model's ability to follow long-term user interest trajectories.